-- A. Census Data, furnished by plan administrator Retired lives now receiving benefits - Former employees with vested benefits not yet payable Active employees - B. + Asset data (cash & investments), furnished by plan administrator - C. + Benefit provisions that establish eligibility and amounts of payments to members - D. + Assumptions concerning future financial experiences in various risk areas, which assumptions are established by the Board of Trustees after consulting with the actuary - E. + The funding method for employer contributions (the long-term planned pattern for employer contributions) - F. + Mathematically combining the assumptions, the funding method, and the data - G. = Determination of:
+- A. Census Data, furnished by plan administrator Retired lives now receiving benefits

+Former employees with vested benefits not yet now - Former employees with vested benefits not yet payable Active employees - B. + Asset data (cash & investments), furnished by plan administrator - C. + Benefit provisions that establish eligibility and amounts of payments to members - D. + Assumptions concerning future financial experiences in various risk areas, which assumptions are established by the Board of Trustees after consulting with the actuary - E. + The funding method for employer contributions (the long-term planned pattern for employer contributions) - F. + Mathematically combining the assumptions, the funding method, and the data - G. = Determination of: